2000rithika/CBT-CIP/Task 2 Event_Organization_Website/README.md

 ## 🌐 Live Demo
-Check out the live version of the portfolio here <a href="https://rithu-event-organization-website.vercel.app" target="_blank">Live Demo</a>
+Check out the live version of the website here <a href="https://rithu-event-organization-website.vercel.app" target="_blank">Live Demo</a>